markjacksonfishing/katacoda/monitor-lab05/step6.md

 Capture files can grow quickly but the size will depend on 3 parameters: how busy is the server, the capture time and filter.
 Typically on containerized infrastructure things happen quite fast so a small period of time like 15 seconds should be enough to capture enough information.
 By default the capture filter is empty, so the capture will include information from the entire host and all the running containers.
 If you have a very busy server you might decide to configure a capture filter here, for example `container.name contains nginx`, if you want to capture syscalls from your Nginx containers.
 Please have a look at the [Sysdig open source documentation](https://github.com/draios/sysdig/wiki/sysdig-user-guide) for more information on filters.

-For this lab, we will be using an alert: `[APM] Ticket generator HTTP errors`
+For this lab, we will add a new alert.
+Go to the `Alerts` pane and click the `Add Alert` button.
+You may name the alert `[APM] Ticket generator HTTP errors`, and configure it as the following screenshot (click on the image to enlarge it).

 ![Ticket generator HTTP errors](/sysdig/scenarios/monitor-lab05/assets/image09.png)